A message on their phone.

 Q: What happens in a betrayal trauma counseling session?

-A: You’ll never be rushed, shamed, or told to “just move on.”
-Together, we’ll create safety in your body first, then gently untangle the trauma, release the bonds that have kept you stuck, rebuild your inner compass, and guide you back to yourself.
+You’ll never be rushed, shamed, or told to “just move on.”
+Together, we’ll create safety, untangle the trauma, and help you find your way back to yourself.

 Q: How soon will I feel relief?